 Core curriculum includes mathematics, language arts, science, social studies, leadership and world languages.
-Elective subjects include music, visual arts, speech and debate, computer science, engineering, dance, theater arts and physical education.
+Elective subjects include music, visual arts, speech and debate, project laboratory, poetry slam, computer science, engineering and design, dance, theater arts, physical education and more.

 Students in our middle school program are active participants in their learning through independent inquiry as well as teamwork.
 Our dedicated and talented faculty members foster clear, thoughtful communication between home and school, forming a partnership that values parental participation and educational excellence.